 Who determines which YouTube videos to recommend?
 How do search engines overcome typos?
 How does Instagram always seem to show me the perfect fluffy dog?

-Let’s unpack the world of vectors, similarity, and semantic search, and how you can build more personalized applications.
+In this article, we'll unpack the world of vectors, similarity, and semantic search, and how you can build more personalized applications.

 What is a Vector Database?